 Labor Force Participation

-Benchmark: Maine’s labor force participation rate will match or exceed the national average.
+Benchmark: Maine’s labor force participation rate for prime-working-age adults will match or exceed the national average.

 Overview